 If you are shopping for a standby generator, you must get a transfer switch.
 This is something which you have to install yourself.

 What is it?
 It is a device which cuts off the power line leading from the grid to your home.
-This allows the generator to safely switch on and start providing power instead.
+This allows the generator to switch on and start providing power instead safely.

 Why is this so essential?
 Without a transfer switch, it is not safe to operate your stationary or portable generator.
 You can end up overloading your circuits, which may destroy your appliances and even damage the generator itself.
 You also can create problems throughout the grid.
 If utility workers are trying to repair it, you could even harm them.